 Science for Life Laboratory, SciLifeLab, is very excited to announce the receipt of a 200 million SEK gift from the Knut and Alice Wallenberg Foundation dedicated to expanding the genomics capacity in Sweden.
-Funds will be distributed through KTH Royal Institute of Technology to the genomics facilities in Stockholm and Uppsala.
+Funds will be distributed through KTH Royal Institute of Technology to the genomics units in Stockholm and Uppsala.
 Funds will be used for 10 Illumina HiSeq XTen sequencers, associated running costs and computer resources, as well as for co-funding of additional national projects in genomics.

 “We are very pleased to be able to offer human whole genome sequencing of up to 15,000 individual genomes per year, enabling scientists to perform internationally competitive studies of human diseases and evolution” says Ann-Christine Syvänen at NGI in Uppsala.